feelpp/mordicus/src/poc-1/CONTRIBUTING.md

 	their use is not recommanded and requires advanced knowledge of the underlying objects.

     g).
-Coverage must be kept to 100%.
+Coverage should be kept to 100%.

     h).
-Favor imports at the beginning of files
+Favor imports at the beginning of files.

 Possible Contributor License Agreement below